rayjh/rtd-test/OPCG_intro_setup.rst

 with 32 GB memory and 320 GB disk space is generally adequate for installations up to several racks.

-The deployer node requires internet access
+The deployer node requires internet access.
+The interface associated with the default route is used by the deployer for configuring the cluster.
+This requires that the default route be through the management switch.
+This restriction will be removed in above future release of Cluster gensesis.

 **Set up the Deployer Node** (to be automated in the future)